su2code/VandV/rans/flatplate/README.md

 ## Mesh Description

 Structured meshes of increasing density are used to perform a grid convergence study.
-The meshes are identical to those found on the [NASA TMR website](https://turbmodels.larc.nasa.gov/flatplate_grids.html) for this case after converting to native SU2 ASCII mesh format.
+The meshes are identical to the 2D versions found on the [NASA TMR website](https://turbmodels.larc.nasa.gov/flatplate_grids.html) for this case after converting to native SU2 ASCII mesh format.
 These meshes are named according to the number of vertices in the x and y directions, respectively.
 The mesh sizes are:

 1. 35x25   - 816 quadrilaterals
 2. 69x49   - 3264 quadrilaterals